KeyC0de/MathHandbook_Latex/readme.md

 The built pdf file is called "Math Handbook.pdf".

+# Contribute

+Please submit any bugs you find through GitHub repository 'Issues' page with details describing how to replicate the problem.
+If you liked it or you learned something new give it a star, clone it, contribute to it whatever.
+Enjoy.

 # License

 Distributed under the GNU GPL V3 License.
 See "GNU GPL license.txt" for more information.